openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/node_specific_hieradata.rst

 hardware dependent and immutable across reboots/reinstalls.

-First make sure the introspection data is available for the target node, if it isn't one can run introspection for a particular node as described in:
+First make sure the introspection data is available for the target node, if it isn't one may run introspection for a particular node as described in:
 :doc:`introspect_single_node`.
+If the `undercloud.conf` does not have `inspection_extras = true` prior to undercloud installation/upgrade
+and introspection, then the machine unique UUID will not be in the Ironic database.

 Then extract the machine unique UUID for the target node with a command like::